bionode/gsoc18/Journal/week_5.md

  explained [here](https://www.commonwl.org/v1.0/Workflow.html#Workflow).

- I also made a [Pull Request-93](https://github.com/bionode/bionode-watermill/pull/93) in which I've included all the changes which is done to catch the `uncaught-errors` which occurs while running a pipeline with child-process.
+ I also made a [Pull Request-93](https://github.com/bionode/bionode-watermill/pull/93) in which I've included all the changes which is done to catch the `uncaught-errors` which occurs while running a pipeline with child-process and it also helps to know the Workflow status of the process.

 ### Creating a WorkFlow State